 Q. I am so tired, all the time!
 I sleep ok but wake up so exhausted.
 I feel like I trudge through each day, this can’t be normal?

-A. It is possible you could have an underactive thyroid.
+A. It is possible you could have an hypothyroidism.

 Q. But my doctor ran a thyroid test and said everything was fine.

 A. Generally, doctors will check only your thyroid stimulating hormone (TSH) levels.
-You can actually have TSH levels within range but your other hormones (T3, T4, reverse T3) give a clearer picture of your thyroid function.
+You can actually have TSH levels within range but your other hormones (T3 and T4) give a clearer picture of your thyroid function.

 Your thyroid gland controls your metabolism and general energy production and if the hormones become unbalanced, it can certainly affect the way we feel.
 Thyroid problems are more common in women and have a strong family link.